CBEP-SoCB-Details/Tributary_Nitrogen/Original_Data/DATA_SOURCES.md

 in 2017 and 2018, and measured Total Nitrogen (TN), Nitrate + Nitrite nitrogen ("NOx"), and ammonium nitrogen (NH4).
 She calculated organic nitrogen as the difference between TN and inorganic nitrogen (NOx + NH4).
-All values are expressed in in mg/l as N.
+All values are expressed in mg/l as N.

 Gray sent the file "2017-18 Casco Bay Tributary Nitrogen Concentrations.xlsx" to Curtis Bohlen, Karen Wilson, Damian Brady, and Angie Brewer via e-mail